Catch-22 (Lost): Flashbacks

 Flashbacks in this episode show Desmond ending his test period of silence after joining a monastery.
 He is greeted by Brother Campbell, who welcomes him to the abbey.
 The two quickly get along, and one day they are applying the labels for wine bottles.
 While they are talking, a monk enters and informs Desmond of a visitor.
 A man then enters and punches Desmond before leaving.
 Desmond decides to visit an old flame, whom he was supposed to marry after six years of dating, but jilted her a week before the wedding to become a monk.
 Derek, the man who assaulted him, answers the door, but is quickly interrupted by Ruth, Desmond's old love.
 She invites him in, where he explains that he was called to join the monastery.
 However, Ruth accuses him of being scared and accuses him of not having the decency to come clean when breaking up with a woman.
 Later that night, Desmond gets drunk on the wine that he helped label.
 Brother Campbell catches him and informs him that he is not cut out for the monastery.
 However, the next day, he asks Desmond to help load the crates of wine into the car of a customer.
 (As Desmond is talking to Brother Campbell, the scene shows a picture on his desk of Brother Campbell and Eloise Hawking.)
-As he wheels them out, he meets the customer, Penny Widmore, who offers to take him with her.
+As he wheels them out, he meets the customer, Penelope Widmore, who offers to take him with her.